Template Functions

 Note that in Go template conditionals, emptiness is calculated for you.
 Thus,

-you rarely need if empty .Foo
+you rarely need if empty .Foo.
+Instead, just use if .Foo.

 coalesce

-function takes a list of values and returns the first non-empty
+The coalesce function takes a list of values and returns the first non-empty

 one.